PulseTick/PulseTickIOS/README.md

 # Roadmap
 DONE - Feature: Track My Bag - Allow you to input your tokens and track the value.

+DONE - Feature: Current trading fee (gas)

 Feature: Choose API - Allow you to pick where the token values are pulled from.

-Feature: Current trading fee (gas)

 # Thanks
 Feature Request: Track my Bag - Sean

+Feature Request: Gas Fees - PulseDev group

 # Buy Me A Coffee
 If you want to buy me a coffee, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2